Adventures in Rolling Your Own Router: Part II

 All incoming traffic except SSH and Mosh should be blocked.
 We need connection tracking to allow clients to communicate with Internet hosts.

-I’ve never used nftables
+I’ve never used nftables, but since this

 is the immediate future I’ll take this as